BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Future Development Ideas and To-dos 📝

 - Examine performance analysis of code to find potential optimizations
-- Allow user to color minimap shadow border or remove it entirely
+- User setting to color minimap shadow border or remove it entirely
 - Improve project animations and add screenshots
 - Translate the extension to other languages
 - Write more tests